bioinfo-tsukuba/scRecounter/README.md

 The pipeline defaults to using custom Docker containers hosted on Google Artifact Registry.

 You can build the Docker containers yourself.
 See [./docker/README.md](./docker/README.md) for details.
+Be sure to update the [profiles.config](./config/profiles.config) file to point to the new containers.

 # Usage